JuliaPy/SymPy.jl/docs/src/Tutorial/solvers.md

 ```

-or the `@symfuns` macro, as in `@symfuns f` to define symbolic functions.
-For these, rather than use `diff` to specify derivatives, the prime notation can be used.
+or the `@syms` macro, as in `@syms f()` to define symbolic functions.
+For these objects, rather than use `diff` to specify derivatives, the prime notation can be used.
 We then have, with `f` defined above:

 ```jldoctest solvers
 julia> diffeq = Eq(f''(x) - 2*f'(x) + f(x), sin(x)); string(diffeq)